bentonsmith8/RoverCam/README.md

 # RoverCam

-This is the repositiory for the video streamer.
+This is the repository for the video streamer.

 It requires python3 and 3 libraries:
 - imutils